 - Backup and recovery – regular, tested backups reduce downtime and data loss,

-- Business continuity – critical operations continue during incidents,
+- Business continuity – critical operations may continue during incidents,

 Regulatory alignment: meet legal standards